Product Features and Functions FAQ

 For example, an Organization ID looks like this: 1FD6776A524453CC0A490D44@AdobeOrg .

-The Organization ID is used by Audience Manager's DIL API, the Experience Cloud ID service , and other Experience Cloud solutions.
+The Organization ID is used by Audience Manager's DIL API, the Adobe Experience Platform Identity Service , and other Experience Cloud solutions.
 Users with Administrator permissions can find the Organization ID on the Adobe Admin Console.
 See the Administration - User Management FAQ .

 Can I create traits or destinations in bulk?